-Exclusion

-There may be occasions where the consequence of an action could be exclusion from school on a fixed erm basis.
-This is to allow school the time to review practice and put in place the plans necessary to ninimise the chances of this happening again.
+There may be occasions where the consequence of an action could be suspension from school on a fixed term basis.
+This is to allow school the time to review practice and put in place the plans necessary to minimise the chances of this happening again.
 If this were to happen, the child would have this explained to them so that their sense of belonging is not harmed (see Exclusion Policy).

-12 Page